openimis/openimis_docs/user_manual/register/health_facility.rst

 Health Facilities Control PAGE
 """"""""""""""""""""""""""""""

   The ``Health Facilities Control Page`` is the central point for all health facilities administration.
 By having access to this page, it is possible to add, edit, delete and search.
-The page is divided into four panels (:numref:`image16`)
+The page is divided into four panels (:numref:`hf_page`)

  #. **Search Panel**